tiagoteixeira03/games-at-cloud-cnv2425/README.md

 # cnv2425
-Assignments for the Cloud Computing and Virtualization course
+Games@Cloud Project for the Cloud Computing and Virtualization course